cedadev/django-xfc_control/update_plan.md

 The plan
 --------

-The generak plan is to decouple the scan from the Django framework, and to reduce its footprint
+The general plan is to decouple the scan from the Django framework, and to reduce its footprint

 * Don't store files in the database
 * Don't delete files (at least at the moment) - turn it into a notification service
 * Rewrite the scanner to work on a single user's work directory at once, as a command line program
+  * `django-xfc_control/xfc_control/scripts/xfc_scan.py`
+  * Convert to command-line script taking a directory and scanning below that.
+Use `click` for the command line interface.
+    * See `nlds-client` in `cedadev` github for a complicated example of `click`.
+Other simpler examples might be in the `cedadev` github
-  * Use the meta-data from the file, via `stat` in Python, to calculate the temporal quota, as well as the hard quota
+  * Use the meta-data from the file, via `stat` in Python, to calculate the temporal quota (sum_of(time file is present * file size)), as well as the hard quota (sum_of(file size))
   * Picks up a message from a RabbitMQ queue
   * Publishes a message on completion
   * Eventually containerise this so it runs on Kubernetes, but to start with we can just run on xfc2